Sudoharry/DevOps-day-2-day-Ops/Scenario-for-Understanding-Devops-rile.md

 STEP-5: Root Cause Analysis:
 - Once stability is restored, investigate the root cause of the failure.
 - Documentation the incident and resoltions steps

+Prevention:

+- Implement redundancy (e.g., auto-scaling groups, multi-AZ deployment).
+- Use automated monitoring and alerting systems.
+- Schedule regular health checks and stress testing.